Paul Polman: Other responsibilities

 Polman co-founded the Dutch Sustainable Growth Coalition, led by former Dutch prime minister Jan Peter Balkenende.
 He is a member of the World Economic Forum International Business Council, the Global Taskforce for Scaling up Nutrition (SUN) and was part of the European Resource Efficiency Platform Working Group, chaired by European Commissioner Janez Potočnik.
 He was co-chair of the World Economic Forum 2012.
 He is a counsellor of One Young World and trustee of the Leverhulme Trust.
 Polman was co-chair of the B-20 Food Security Taskforce.

 Polman served on the board of Unilever from 2009 to 2019.
 He formerly served on the boards of Dow and Alcon.
 Polman is also part of the Leadership Vanguard, an initiative that seeks to identify, support and mobilise the next generation of leaders, focuses on redefining value.
 He has been a member of IESE's International Advisory Board (IAB) since 2015.

 He is president of the Kilimanjaro Blind Trust, a foundation he created alongside fellow climber Erik Weihenmayer, to benefit blind children in Africa, and chair of the Perkins International Advisory Board.

 In 2016 Polman was selected by former UN secretary-general Ban Ki-moon to be an SDG Advocate, tasked with helping build widespread support for the UN's Sustainable Development Goals.
 He was again appointed in 2019 by the current Secretary-General António Guterres.

 Polman is co-chair of the Global Commission for the Economy and Climate, with Nicholas Stern and Ngozi Okonjo-Iweala.

 He is a member of The B Team, chairing the group from August 2018 to September 2021.

+In 2019 Polman was appointed as Chair of the Board for University of Oxford, Saїd Business School.